Investigate a Range Top Fire with NFE

 Conducting Product Failure Testing and Research

-NFE investigators record the range’s brand, model, and serial number, unless they’re obscured due to severe fire damage.
+During a range top fire investigation, NFE investigators record the range’s brand, model, and serial number, unless they’re obscured due to severe fire damage.
 In this case, engineers can utilize non-destructive testing to assist in identifying the appliance brand and model.

 Documenting Equipment and Scene Details